Check out 'DEIS Impact on Facebook for breaking news and updates!

 A Weeklong "Festival of Social Justice"

-The International Center for Ethics, Justice and Public Life and the Student Union present Brandeis University’s fourth annual weeklong "festival of social justice."
-Students, professors, clubs, and academic departments will host dozens of events throughout the week, featuring talks, artmaking workshops, performances, exhibits and discussions.
+The International Center for Ethics, Justice and Public Life and the Student Union presented Brandeis University’s fourth annual weeklong "festival of social justice."
+Students, professors, clubs, and academic departments hosted dozens of events, featuring talks, artmaking workshops, performances, exhibits and discussions.

-One of “America's 25 Best Leaders” (US News and World Report, 2006) and author of Big Citizenship: How pragmatic idealism can bring out the best in America, Khazei will speak about empowering citizens to make a difference.
+One of “America's 25 Best Leaders” (US News and World Report, 2006) and author of Big Citizenship: How Pragmatic Idealism Can Bring Out The Best in America, Khazei discussed his inspiration, experience and how young people can make a difference in the world.

 Click the buttons below for updates on Facebook and the 'DEIS Impact YouTube playlist.